AnthonyBadmus/customer_segmentation/README.md

-This customer_segmentation notebook performs customer segmentation for a beverage manufacturing company using RFM analysis and K-means clustering.
+The customer_segmentation notebook performs customer segmentation for a beverage manufacturing company using RFM analysis and K-means clustering.
 The goal is to segment wholesale customers into distinct groups to create personalized customer experiences, targeted marketing campaigns, and optimized pricing strategies.

 **1. Introduction**